erik18xk/chat-client-challenge/README.md

 First thing first I have to retrieve all the missing data from the api -> contacts of my current user.
 I'll make this fetch call after the login/check, saving the response the the contacts data.
 I've added some style followind the screenshot provided to me.

+## Chat page
+For the chat page I want to use a walkaround that I think will perfectly fit with my need.
+Instead of using redux as source of truth I'll use the api endpoint, this means that I'll save in redux just the messages I need for that user.

+All the styles and logic are build in this branch [chat-page]().